Trophies Reading Program: Harcourt School Publishers

-- Engineering – Practical, hands-on design and construction with a variety of materials, such as, but not limited to, Legos, Magnet Tiles, Blocks, K’Nex, Connectors, and Lincoln Logs, in conjunction with Coding and 3D Web Design to link Technology with Engineering.
+- Engineering – Practical, hands-on design and construction with a variety of materials, such as, but not limited to, Legos, Magna Tiles, Blocks, K’Nex, Connectors, and Lincoln Logs.

 - Arts – The visual arts curriculum challenges and encourages students to actively participate in the arts.
 Students do an Artist of the Month study and develop an appreciation for artistic representation that they create, in addition to the pieces their classmates create.
-Specific instruction occurs in color, texture, design and spatial relations.
-Our music curriculum develops a general knowledge of music vocabulary, movement, beat, interpretation and rhythm which allows students to develop sensitivity to musical experiences.
+Specific instruction occurs in color, texture, design, and spatial relations.
+Our music curriculum develops a general knowledge of music vocabulary, movement, beat, interpretation, and rhythm which allows students to develop sensitivity to musical experiences.
 This is accompanied by a Composer of the Month study where students are introduced to various types of music.

 - Mathematics – Focus on hands-on activities to promote collaboration and cooperation, using manipulatives, sorters, counters, and various other classroom materials to supplement the adopted grade level curriculum.
-Students have access to an individualized computer math program for each student to assist with students’ working memory of math facts.
+Students have access to an individualized computer math program that assists them with strengthening core skills at their independence level.